-- Participation in weekly updates of PJM satellite communications equipment as required in Manual 01 and outlined in the PJM satellite phone test procedures. - PJM EMS Communications failover tests as outlined in the PJM operating memos. - PJM Transmission Owners, Transmission Operators (AEP), and Black start Generation Operators shall periodically test their telecommunications facilities which are critical to implementing the black start plan.
-The following types of communications should be considered in annual testing or during the annual restoration drills: - systems to communicate with PJM and black start units - telecommunications systems such as radio, fax, and microwave systems to communicate with crews
+- Participation in weekly updates of PJM satellite communications equipment as required in Manual 01 and outlined in the PJM satellite phone test procedures. - PJM EMS Communications failover tests as outlined in the PJM operating memos. - PJM Transmission Owners, Transmission Operators (AEP and ITCI), and Black start Generator Operators shall periodically test their telecommunications facilities which are critical to implementing the black start plan.
+The following types of communications should be considered in annual testing or during the annual restoration drills: - o systems to communicate with PJM and black start units - o telecommunications systems such as radio, fax, and microwave systems to communicate with crews

-Attachment F: Transmission Owner and Blackstart Supporting Documentation References
+Attachment F: Transmission Owner Special Procedures